• Skip to main content

 Learn how to make cheddar cheese at home with our illustrated guide.

-Final words
+Final Words

 The range of odors given off by different cheese types is quite incredible.
 Although some are odorless or very mild, others are borderline offensive.

 Choosing the right type of cheese for a platter or a recipe will depend a lot on who you're feeding.
-Conservative eaters won't deal well with a Munster or Limburger cheese.
+Conservative eaters won't deal well with Munster or Limburger cheese.
 It'll ruin their appetite before they even start eating!
-If you have a group that enjoys experimenting with flavor, it is hard to beat a French Blue cheese or Epoisses.
+If you have a group that enjoys experimenting with flavor, it is hard to beat French blue cheese or Epoisses.
 Fight your way past the strong aroma, and you'll be rewarded with cheese that's creamy, full of flavor, and delicious.

-What is the worst smelling cheese you've even stumbled across over the years?
+What is the worst-smelling cheese you've even stumbled across over the years?
 Let us know in the comments below.

 Reference: